aws-samples/aws-saas-factory-eks-reference-architecture/README.md

 **[Feedback & Feature request](https://www.pulse.aws/survey/XHZBD2KH)**

+> [!NOTE]
+> **8/26/2024** - This reference architecture has been modified to integrate with the [SaaS Builder Toolkit for AWS (SBT-AWS)](https://github.com/awslabs/sbt-aws).
+SBT offers components to increase SaaS developer velocity and reduce time to value.
+As such, you may have noticed that all services in the `Shared Services` section of this reference architecture are gone.
+They were replaced by the functionality offered by SBT.
+We encourage you to look at the SBT repo for additional information, or post a question/comment in the [discussions section](https://github.com/aws-samples/aws-saas-factory-eks-reference-architecture/discussions) of this repo.

 The code provide here is intended to provide a sample implementation of a SaaS Amazon EKS solution.
 The goal is to provide SaaS developers and architects with working code that will illustrate how multi-tenant SaaS applications can be design and delivered on AWS.
 The solution covers a broad range of multi-tenant considerations, including tenant isolation, identity, data partitioning, and deployment.
 It provides developers with a prescriptive approach the fundamentals of building SaaS solution with EKS.
 The focus here is more on giving developers a view into the working elements of the solution without going to the extent of making a full, production-ready solution.
 Instead, we're hoping this can jump start your process and address some of the common challenges that teams must address when delivering a SaaS solution with EKS.

 Note that the instructions below are intended to give you step-by-step, how-to instructions for getting this solution up and running in your own AWS account.
 For a general description and overview of the solution, please see the [developer's guide here](GUIDE.md).